lmorchard/fossilizer/README.md

 - [ ] navigation between media attachments in dialog, prev & next
 - [ ] improve error handling in general
 - [ ] GitHub pages publish action?
-- [ ] CI automation on github for tests
-- [ ] automated cross platform build on GitHub
 - [ ] build pagefind indices within single executable
 - [ ] try [tinysearch](https://github.com/tinysearch/tinysearch) to index individual activities and link to within-page anchors?
 - [ ] better CLI with progress bars and all that jazz
 - [ ] produce a better set of export samples as test data
 - [ ] also support .zip exports
+- [ ] wrap outbox fetch behind a feature, since it doesn't work with AUTHORIZED_FETCH?